Victorian Interschools Committee

 All Members of VISC have sensitivity to the competitive school sport environment and the challenges of encouraging participation in snowsport activities.
 Notwithstanding any inevitable industry connections, Members demonstrate and maintain a holistic approach to overseeing this important event for snowsports and industry alike.
 In this regard, the Committee is populated on the basis of relevant expertise and empathy rather than direct representative basis.
 This ensures the priority of the Committee will be the betterment of the Interschools Events rather than the narrower agendas of particular stakeholder sectors.

-VISC operates as a Committee of and is resourced by SSA.
-This means that all appointments, including election of the Chair, are be subject to SSA Board approval.
+VISC operates as a Committee of and is resourced by Snow Australia.
+This means that all appointments, including election of the Chair, are be subject to Snow Australia Board approval.

 The current membership of VISC comprises the following individuals.